mtchllbrrn/mtchllbrrn.github.io/_posts/2017-06-13-paper-wallet.md

 For key generation, we'll use [Ian Coleman's open-source BIP39 Tool](https://github.com/iancoleman/bip39).
 Importantly, this tool can be run offline and will generate a BIP39 mnemonic, in addition to the corresponding private/public keypair and the public address.
 The BIP39 mnemonic does not offer additional security over a raw keypair, but it does offer convenience:  The 24 words can be easily written and verified, unlike the raw keys and address.
 This offers additional assurance that we won't make a mistake while writing our paper wallet.

 Go ahead and download the tool.
 If you're familiar with the command line and Javascript, I suggest reviewing the source code (located in `src/`) to your satisfaction and compiling with `python compile.py`.
 Otherwise, you can show your trust in Mr. Coleman and the community behind him by simply downloading the compiled .html file [here](https://github.com/iancoleman/bip39/blob/master/bip39-standalone.html).
-Whichever you choose, place the `bip39-standalone.html` file on the live USB (TODO:  Where?).
+Whichever you choose, place the `bip39-standalone.html` file on the live USB (the root directory is fine).

 # Enter Your Secure Environment